Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added ArmoredBeetle enemy
 - Added new DamageType enum class to classify the types of damage that are dealt.
 This is needed to make use of the Monster canBeDamaged() function to its full intended effect.
 - Added SpectralSword enemy
+- Implemented SandCentipede enemy
+- Added canBeHit() function to the Monster class